 I am so excited to share another great recipe with y’all today.
+Comfort food lovers, this one’s for you!

 I may not have southern roots, but I feel like today’s post gives me permission to write with a drawl because it’s all about the good cookin’ of the south!
+This Chicken N’ Dumplings recipe brings out the southern girl in all of us.

 Today I am sharing a dish that I have never made before, and come to think of it had never even eaten it until I made the recipe from Melissa’s new book, Melissa’s Southern Cookbook – Tried and True Family Recipes.